svp-dev/slcore/slc/doc/HACKING.rst

 5. send the contents of the file from step #3 to the mailing list, ensuring that the changes to the change log(s) appear first in the e-mail.
+Alternatively, if using GitHub, advertise a pull request.

 Distributing
 ============

-To package a copy of the entire SL toolchain for use by users who do not have access to the SVN repository, perform the following steps:
+To package a copy of the entire SL toolchain for final users, use the ``dist`` packager included in the separate ``deploy`` repository.

-1. ensure that the documentation is consistent with the state of the software;

-2. ensure that ``slc/doc/NEWS.txt`` contains the latest major changes;
+This packager automates the following steps:

-3. ensure that ``make distcheck`` succeeds.
+1. ensure that ``make distcheck`` succeeds.

-4. commit any outstanding changes.

-5. run ``make dist``.
+2. run ``make dist``.

-After step #5 has completed, ``make dist`` will have output two archives (``.tar.gz`` and ``.tar.bz2``) suitable for distribution.
+After step #2 has completed, ``make dist`` will have output two archives (``.tar.gz`` and ``.tar.bz2``) suitable for distribution.

 Goodies